 How to Define Exposition in Film

 This scene is extremely efficient at communicating information.
 But not every narrative has the luxury of introducing a concept in a matter-of-fact video.
-To incorporate crucial information into a film visually and organically, it is up to the script must first entice curiosity in the audience.
+To incorporate crucial information into a film visually and organically, it is up to the script to first entice curiosity in the audience.

 A film that does this brilliantly is The Matrix.
 If you read The Matrix screenplay, you'll see how it uses visual information when it answers the film’s most burning question: “What is the Matrix?”

-We brought The Matrix screenplay into the StudioBinder's screenwriting software to break it down.
+We brought the screenplay into StudioBinder's screenwriting software to break it down.
 In this scene, Neo and the audience first encounter “the real world.”
+It enables the audience to understand the central narrative of the film and how the world of the film operates.

 What's the Exposition in The Matrix • Read Full Scene